-- 2. Clean the sealing surface of the oil filter base (3).
-Ensure that the union (6) in the oil filter base is secure and free from damage. - 3.
-Apply clean engine oil to the O ring seal (4) on the oil filter.
+- 3. Clean sealing surface of the oil filter base (2). - Apply clean engine oil to O ring seal (3) for the new oil filter.

 Do not fill the oil filters with oil before installing them.
 This oil would not be filtered and could be contaminated.
-Contaminated oil can cause accelerated wear to engine components or engine damage.

-4. Install the new oil filter (5).
-Spin on the oil filter until the O ring contacts the sealing surface (3).
+Contaminated oil can cause accelerated wear to engine components.
+5. Install the new oil filter.
+Spin on the oil filter until the O ring contacts the sealing surface (2).
 Then rotate the oil filter 3/4 of a full turn.
-Remove the container and disposal of the waste oil in accordance with local regulations.

-Fill the Engine Crankcase
+Fill the Oil Pan

 Remove the oil filler cap.
-Refer to the Operation and Maintenance Manual for more information on lubricant specifications.
-Fill the crankcase with the proper amount of oil.
-Refer to the Operation and Maintenance Manual for more information on refill capacities.
+Refer to this Operation and Maintenance Manual, "Fluid Recommendations" for more information on suitable oils.
+Fill the oil pan with the correct amount of new engine lubricating oil.
+Refer to this Operation and Maintenance Manual, "Refill Capacities" for more information on refill capacities.

-If equipped with an auxiliary oil filter system or a remote oil filter system, follow the OEM or filter manufacturer's recommendations.
-Under filling or overfilling the crankcase with oil can cause engine damage.
+If equipped with an auxiliary oil filter system or a remote filter system, follow the OEM or the filter manufacture's recommendations.
+Under filling or over filling the crankcase with oil can cause engine damage.